Research

 | Split evenly | Different parts of your category treat you differently, worth slicing by topic. |

-Click any slice to filter the table underneath, so you can read the prompts that produced that bucket.
+Click a slice to filter the table underneath, so you can read the questions behind that bucket.

 Market leaders